juampicerutti/TidyScreen_v2_docs_new/docs/examples/docking.md

 Thus, in this tutorial we will:

-1. Replicate the crystallographic structure of the gentamicin C1a:rRNA complex to validate the target and define appropriate docking conditions.
+1. Replicate the crystallographic binding mode Gentamicin C1a to validate the target and define appropriate docking conditions.
 2. Extend the study to the full set of gentamicin congeners (major and minor) to explore potential pharmacodynamic bases for the reported differences in potency.
 3. Perform docking-based virtual high-throughput screening (vHTS) to identify novel gentamicin analogues as promising candidates with improved antimicrobial activity.

 :::info[Software]

-In this tutorial, we will rely on [*AutoDock*](https://autodock.scripps.edu/wp-content/uploads/sites/56/2021/10/AutoDock4.2.6_UserGuide.pdf) for the molecular docking studies and [*ProLIF*](https://prolif.readthedocs.io/en/latest/source/tutorials.html)/[*MMGBSA*](https://pubs.acs.org/doi/10.1021/ct300418h) for interaction fingerprint analysis.
+In this tutorial, we will rely on the following software packages:

+- [*AutoDock*](https://autodock.scripps.edu/wp-content/uploads/sites/56/2021/10/AutoDock4.2.6_UserGuide.pdf) for the molecular docking studies.
+- [*AutoDock Tools (ADT)*](http://autodock.scripps.edu) to prepare receptors, ligands, grid parameters and other files required by AutoDock.
+- [*Open Babel*](https://open-babel.readthedocs.io/en/latest/index.html) for format conversion and ligand preprocessing.
+- [*ProLIF*](https://prolif.readthedocs.io/en/latest/source/tutorials.html) and [*MMGBSA*](https://pubs.acs.org/doi/10.1021/ct300418h) for post-docking interaction fingerprint analysis and energetic decomposition.

 For further guidance on installation, parameters, or advanced usage, please consult the official documentation and tutorials of each package.

 :::